-Businesses that have applied for an EIDL loan due to COVID-19 can also request an advance to help cover costs.
-Loan advances are granted at \$1,000 per employee, to a maximum of \$10,000.
+Businesses that have applied for an EIDL loan due to COVID-19 can also request a \$10,000 advance to help cover costs.
 For more information, visit this SBA webpage.
 The link to the SBA EIDL application gets you through the application process.
 At the end of that you can submit and check the box to receive a \$10,000 advance.